Aren’t fears supposed to go away with one-digit age.

 The important thing is to try anyway (although no one is there to push and cheer you).

-All the miners who crossed the bridge every day with the heavy loads recognized the opportunity to safely reach the other side.
+All the miners in the old days who crossed the bridge every day with the heavy loads recognized the opportunity to safely reach the other side.
 They may had fear but that didn’t stop them.

 Do you also have fear of heights or something else from the list of phobias?